ProvableHQ/ARCs/arc-0009/README.md

 ### Future Execution Order

-When multiple `dynamic.future` values are awaited:
+When multiple `future.dynamic` values are awaited:

 - Execution order follows the order of `await` statements
 - State changes from earlier awaits are visible to later ones